 The first dish to come to mind when using Thanksgiving leftovers is to make a sandwich.
-If you’re finally getting tired of having turkey and cranberry sauce sandwiches, have some fun and make Thanksgiving hot pockets!
+But if you're like me and am tired of leftover sandwiches, switch up with these Thanksgiving hot pockets!
 These hot pockets are incredibly easy to make with the help of store-bought pie dough.
-All the ingredients are already cooked so all you have to do is stuff the pie dough and bake.
-You’ve already slaved over the turkey, save yourself work on the leftovers!
+Since the ingredients are already cooked, all you have to do is stuff the pie dough and bake.
+You've already slaved over the turkey, save yourself work on the leftovers!

 **Helpful tips and common mistakes